 How do you spell color?
-You’ll see other writers do it two ways—the one we’ve already used in this sentence, and another one—colour.
+You’ll see other writers do it two ways—the one we’ve already used in this paragraph, and another one—colour.
 Neither of the spellings is wrong, and they both mean exactly the same thing.
 Still, the two spellings are slightly different, so there has to be something to it, right?
 Let’s see.

 - When choosing between color and colour, keep in mind that both spellings are correct.